 “The Digital Porirua Trust’s vision for its community was very compelling for HP, particularly alongside our own commitment to helping New Zealand businesses, communities and individuals grow through the use of HP’s innovative products and services.
 HP is proud of to be part of a community project of this magnitude.”

 Community Access Points

-A number of Community Access Points (CAPS), consisting of computers, server and printers, have been established in community sites around Porirua.
+A number of Community Access Points (CAPS), consisting of computers, server and printers, were established in community sites around Porirua.

-Programmes have been established at these sites using the technology received from Hewlett Packard.
-Today people from across the broader Porirua community are exploring new digital technology in an environment they feel comfortable – at little or no cost.
+Programmes were established at these sites using the technology received from Hewlett Packard.
+Today people from across the broader Porirua community are exploring new digital technology in an environment in which they feel comfortable – at little or no cost.

 The goals are:

 - To assist with the learning and development of individuals in using technology, and